Tiia Pajarinen: Vaasan Sport

 After completing her secondary school studies in 2018, Pajarinen signed with Vaasan Sport for the 2018–19 Naisten Liiga season.
 The team had gained promotion from the Naisten Mestis in the 2018 postseason and Pajarinen represented a necessary upgrade in net ahead of Sport's debut in the Naisten Liiga.

 Sport struggled with the level of play in the Naisten Liiga and the demands placed on Pajarinen were increased in comparison to her seasons with Team Kuortane as a result.
 She played in 22 games, faced 735 shots, had a 10-12 win-loss record, and recorded a career-high 3.21 GAA but, in spite of the increased workload and losing game record, was able to maintain a reliable .907 save percentage on the season.

 Kiekko-Espoo

 Following the challenging season in Vasaa, Pajarinen signed with Kiekko-Espoo in April 2019.
 The team made it to the Aurora Borealis Cup finals before the last round of the playoffs was cancelled due to the COVID-19 pandemic.

 The following season, Pajarinen backstopped Kiekko-Espoo in a victorious Aurora Borealis Cup run, posting two shutouts in three games of the finals.
-Her incredibly strong and consistent play earned her the Karoliina Rantamäki Award as MVP of 2021 Naisten Liiga playoffs.
+Her consistent play earned her the Karoliina Rantamäki Award as MVP of 2021 Naisten Liiga playoffs.